janfasnacht/tabwrap/README.md

 **Wrap LaTeX table fragments into complete documents for research workflows**

-A Python tool that transforms statistical programming output (LaTeX table fragments) into publication-ready PDFs and PNGs.
+A simple Python tool that transforms statistical programming output (LaTeX table fragments) into compiled PDFs, PNGs, or SVGs.
 Perfect for researchers who need to quickly inspect, share, and explore tables from Stata, R, Python, and other statistical tools.

 ## What it does